-As a voice performer, you’re at the forefront of major GDPR compliance challenges being addressed in the voice production industry.
-As voice is considered a personal data, companies and individuals storing and handling your voice reels must comply with policies defined by GDPR.
-Simply put, GDPR protects you and your voice, giving you transparent control over where and how your voice recordings are being used.
+As a voice performer, you’re at the forefront of major GDPR compliance challenges faced by professionals producing dubbing & voiceover content.
+As voice is considered a personal data, companies storing and processing your voice samples must comply with very specific legal requirements.

-For more information on EU GDPR, we advise consulting the European Commission’s website that details your rights and organisation’s obligations to you.
+For more information on EU GDPR, we advise consulting the European Commission’s website that details your rights and companies obligations for respecting your rights.